Loading...

 Click on my name in the header above and you can see the full complement of components that occupy my dual audio setups.
 My all-analog system has recently been upgraded with a new single-ended triode tube amplifier that's fitted with premium RAY Reserve 300B tubes; it plays into a new pair of high-efficiency Klipsch Heresy IV horn loudspeakers that run in tandem with a pair of Caldera 10 subwoofers.
 My LP playback has reached an exceptional level of goodness, with impressive clarity, a more liquid midrange, and treble that sparkles like never before!
 And with nearly unrestrained dynamics through the high efficiency Klipsch loudspeakers, the combination presented the perfect environment for hearing Led Zeppelin live and in the studio, in all their glory!

-At the point when Jimmy Page remastered Led Zeppelin's catalog of albums in 2015, my analog system hadn't reached its current elevated level of performance, and I chose to mostly invest in the remastered multi-CD boxes for each of their studio albums, including Physical Graffiti.
-The only other copy I had on hand was my original Swan Song label pressing from 1975, which has seen a lot of action over the years, but is still in decent shape, and it offered fairly good sound, albeit with an accompanying increase in groove noise.
-The recorded level of bass on this album has always underwhelmed me¹—that's obvious on any format of this album, and on any label or reissue—and I've always been tempted to crank the subwoofer level a bit to compensate.
-Regardless, when you play this material at reference levels (that translates to loud), you get a lot closer to shaking the walls, and whether through my original or Rhino's 50th anniversary reissue—mission accomplished.
-While the new reissue sounds essentially the same as my original, it has an infinitesimally low level of groove noise, enhanced overall clarity, and it projects a much better soundstage than my original, which seems almost flat in comparison.
+At the point when Jimmy Page remastered Led Zeppelin's catalog of albums in 2015, my analog system hadn't reached its current elevated level of performance.
+I chose to mostly invest in the remastered deluxe CD sets for each of their studio albums, including Physical Graffiti.
+The only copy I had on hand other than the 2015 CD was my original Swan Song label pressing from 1975, which has seen a lot of action over the years.
+It's still in decent shape, and offered fairly good sound, albeit with an accompanying increase in groove noise.
+The recorded level of bass on this album has always underwhelmed me¹—that's obvious with any format of this album, and I've always been tempted to crank the subwoofer level to compensate.
+Regardless, when you play Physical Graffiti at reference levels (that translates to loud), you get a lot closer to shaking the walls, and whether through my original or Rhino's 50th anniversary reissue—mission accomplished.
+While the new reissue shares the same sonic character as my original, it has an infinitesimally low level of groove noise, enhanced overall clarity, and it projects a much better soundstage; my original seems almost flat in comparison.
 Among Rhino's 2015 Led Zeppelin catalog reissues, the only other LP I've acquired is a copy of Led Zeppelin IV, but after getting blown away by the new pressing of Physical Graffiti, I'm definitely inclined to grab the other studio reissues as well!

-The concert recordings featured on Live E.P. were also a treat, with performances that were very close in sound quality to studio recordings, with live embellishments in Jimmy Page's guitar solos and Robert Plant's vocals that lifted them to next-level enjoyment for me.
-The live recordings were truly exceptional, giving me the definite impression of being thick in the crowd at the concerts, rather than simply hearing the microphone feed taken from the mixing boards.
-With none of these tracks having been available other than on the DVD from over two decades ago, it's an incredible pleasure to put on either the LP or CD and hear them in reference sound quality across my systems.
+The concert recordings featured on Live E.P. were also a treat, with raucous performances that came very close in sound quality to studio recordings.
+Whether at Earls Court or Knebworth, they were truly exceptional, giving me the definite impression of being thick in the crowd at the concerts, rather than simply hearing the microphone feed from the mixing board.
+And with none of these tracks available other than on the DVD from two decades ago; it's an incredible pleasure to easily put on either the LP or CD and hear them in reference sound quality across my systems.

 When I reached out to express my interest in getting the 50th anniversary edition of Physical Graffiti for review, my intent was almost nefarious—I mostly just wanted to hear the 2015 remasters on LP across the new system setup.
-The experience quickly escalated past mere enjoyment to total enrapture with the superb sound of these recordings, especially the live tracks!
+The experience quickly escalated past mere enjoyment; I was totally mesmerized by the superb sound of the recordings, especially the live tracks!
 Thanks to Miranda Alston of Warner Music Group for making this review possible.
 The 50th anniversary vinyl reissue of Physical Graffiti and Live E.P. both come very highly recommended!

 Rhino Entertainment